boostcon/cppnow_code_of_conduct/README.md

 ```
 %%CONFERENCE%%             - Name of the conference.
 %%COMMUNITY%%              - The community served by the conference.
-%%COC-STAFF-CONTACT-INFO%% - The contact information for the conference staff
+%%COC_STAFF_CONTACT_INFO%% - The contact information for the conference staff
                              members who handle Code of Conduct matters; use of
                              a multi-line markdown list is suggested.
-%%COC-STAFF-FIRST-NAMES%%  - The first names of the above conference staff
+%%COC_STAFF_FIRST_NAMES%%  - The first names of the above conference staff
                              members.
 ```